AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 How do I know which Transit GW that a Spoke GW is sending traffic to?
 ----------------------------------------------------------------------

-You can tell which Transit GW carries the network traffic from a specific Spoke VPC by going to Advanced Config -> BGP.
+You can tell which Transit GW carries the network traffic from a specific Spoke VPC by going to MULTI-CLOUD TRANSIT -> BGP on the left sidebar.
 Select the Transit GW and click Detail.
 If the list of the Advertised Network includes the Spoke VPC CIDR, this Transit GW routes traffic from the Spoke to on-prem; if it does not, check out the backup Transit GW.

 How can I route VPC egress Internet bound traffic to on-prem to go through the corporate firewall?
 ---------------------------------------------------------------------------------------------------